 - South Dakota

-After passing the licensing exam, you must secure a $3,000 surety bond to cover your work as a plumber.
+After passing the exam, you must secure a $3,000 surety bond to cover your work as a licensed master plumber.
 Submit proof of your bond to the State Board along with your licensing fee.

-NEXT Insurance is the top resource for affordable plumber insurance.
-We’re 100% dedicated to small businesses, so we’ve helped thousands of contractors like you get the right insurance for their line of work at the right cost.
+NEXT has affordable, hard-working plumber insurance.
+We’re 100% dedicated to small business, and we’ve helped thousands of plumbing contractors get the right insurance at the right cost.